EndPointCorp/end-point-blog/2013/10/24/how-to-dry-out-your-active-record.html.md

 That’s 77 characters for something as simple as a left outer join.

-Now - when using Rails, we almost always have properly defined associations in our models, which allows us to put in code something like this:
+Now—when using Rails, we almost always have properly defined associations in our models, which allows us to put in code something like this:

 ```ruby
 Category.joins(:posts)
 ```

-That’s much better - there’s not much code and you immediately know what it does.
+That’s much better—there’s not much code and you immediately know what it does.
 It isn’t “left outer join” but is useful nevertheless.
 You could do more with that feature.
 For example you could join with multiple associations at once:

 ```ruby
 Post.joins(:category, :comments)
 ```

-Also - join with nested associations:
+Also—join with nested associations:

 ```ruby
 Post.joins(comments: :guest)